QualityKiosk unveils cloud-based omni-channel testing platform - Express Computer

 QualityKiosk unveils cloud-based omni-channel testing platform

+The platform includes a Mobile testing cloud and setting up an experience NOC which enables clients to deploy applications with greater velocity, moving from corrective to predictive testing, thereby providing an enhanced customer experience across web, Android and iOS devices

-QualityKiosk Technologies has announced the launch of its omni-channel cloud-based testing platform and their expansion plans in the Middle East region.
+QualityKiosk Technologies, an independent Quality Assurance provider, has announced the launch of its omni-channel cloud-based testing platform and their expansion plans in the Middle East region.

 QualityKiosk has setup a DSL – Data Science Lab to develop a Unified Intelligence Platform for Experience.
 The approach is different wherein one looks at improving hard metrics such as Customer On-boarding, Retention, Life time value (LTV), Acquisition cost, etc. while incorporating new data sets including dark data, social listening, etc.